syw2014/DeepNLP-models/README.md

 ### Text Search <a name="text_search"></a>
 Here we try to complete this task with another approach called $Deep Search$.
 In the current version we havn't add complicated algorithms, we just use word embedding and [Faiss](https://github.com/facebookresearch/faiss.git), embedding to encode query and answers, and faiss speed search related answers.
 This may also can be a simple way to do QA, but the result may not very good.Check [here](https://github.com/syw2014/DeepNLP-models/blob/master/codes/TextSearch/deep_search.py) to find module.

-*TODO*
-- Add implementation ideas of this parts
+- [x] Add implementation ideas of this parts
-- Collect more QA data
+- [x] Collect more QA data
-- Implement service for Query search.
+- [x] Implement service for Query search.

+### Document Classification <a name="doc_classify"></a>
+    - [x] Add Descriptions
+    - [x] Add implementation

+## Learning To Rank <a name="rank"></a>
+Learning to rank is an important task in recommendation, here I collect the most common models and algorithms to reimplement them with real dataset.
+The different between the implementation with other repository in github was my implemenation can be used in your product project directly after modified the input pipeline proprecess.

+### DeepFM <a name="deepfm"></a>
+    - [x] Add description
+    - [x] Add impemenation